lorenzo-leuck/teste-backend/README.md

 This URL shortening system is built on a modular architecture using NestJS and TypeScript, following REST API Maturity Level 2 principles.
 The core functionality is organized into domain-specific modules that handle authentication, URL management, redirection, and click tracking.
 The system uses a relational database with well-defined entities and relationships to store URLs, user data, and access analytics.
 Authentication is implemented using JWT Bearer tokens, with middleware handling request validation and security.
 The application follows a layered architecture pattern with controllers handling HTTP requests, services implementing business logic, and repositories managing data persistence.
 This design ensures separation of concerns, maintainability, and scalability while providing a robust foundation for potential future enhancements like observability tools and cloud deployment.

+## Git Hooks with Husky

+This project uses Husky to enforce code quality through Git hooks:

+- Pre-commit hook: Automatically runs ESLint and Prettier on staged files before each commit
+- Pre-push hook: Runs the test suite before pushing to the remote repository

 # Considerations